pondix/docker-mysql-proxysql/README.md

 in the conf directory.
 You can override any of the MySQL 5.7 variables by editing the `my.cnf` located in the respective subdirectory under `conf` for each container.

-The cluster can be created by running `./docker-cluster.bash` from the clone directory.

 Note that you'll need the following tools installed on your host machine:
 - docker-ce / docker-ee (17.12+ recommended)
 - docker-compose